 Here are the best practices in order to pollute as less as possible with our emails.

 The pollution generated by internet is less known due to its dematerialized nature.
-Terms like “Cloud” can be misleading because we have a tendency to think that stocking data does not require any physical facility.
+Terms like “Cloud” can be misleading.
+Indeed, we have a tendency to think that stocking data does not require any physical facility.

-However, all the data collected online is stored in data centers and they pollute a lot.
-Emails in particular represent a non-negligible part of said pollution but remain one of the aspects which are easier to control.
+However, all the data collected online is stored in data centers.
+And, they pollute a lot.
+Especially emails that represent a non-negligible part of said pollution but remain one of the aspects which are easier to control.

 And here is how we can do so:

 An email containing a 20 MB attached file generates 20g of CO2.
 By compressing the size of the file you wish to send, you can limit the energy consumption for sending and storing emails.

 Thus, if you want to send heavier files, don’t forget to use tools like WeTransfer, which only stores the file for a couple of days.